Legality of Israeli settlements: Background

 In 1978 and 1979 the Israeli Supreme court, prompted by the new government policies, ruled on two important cases that set out the requirements for Israeli settlement legality under international law.
 In Ayauub et al. vs. Minister of Defence (the Beit-El Toubas case), the Court determined that the Hague Conventions but not the Geneva Conventions could be applied by Israeli courts on land and settlement issues in the occupied territories.
 The following year the Court ruled on Dwikat et al. vs. the Government of Israel (the Elon Moreh case), outlining the Hague Conventions' limitations on Israeli land acquisition and settlements.
 Settlements, whether on private or public land, could not be considered permanent, nor could the land be permanently confiscated, only temporarily requisitioned.
 Settlements on private land were legal only if determined to be a military necessity; the original owner retained title to the land and must be paid rental fees for its use.
 Public lands' possession cannot be alienated, nor its basic character transformed.

 Status of the territories

+All areas in question were captured by Israel in the 1967 Six-Day War.
+Prior to 1967, no Israeli government claimed ownership over the West Bank, not even East Jerusalem (Israel did however demanded control over Jewish cemeteries of East Jerusalem).
+While most of the international community regard the West Bank as occupied, Israel calls them "disputed".
+The argument that Israel had a claim to the territories was first articulated after 1967 by Yehuda Zvi Blum and then adopted by Israel's Attorney General Meir Shamgar.

-Although all areas in question were captured by Israel in the 1967 Six-Day War, Israel has treated them in three different ways:
+Israel has treated them in three different ways: